DICE: Data-Efficient Clinical Event Extraction with Generative Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we present \modelname, a generative event extraction model designed for clinical domain.
-Our approach formulates the EE task as a conditional generation task that leverages domain knowledge in the form of a natural language prompt. \modelname is adapted to tackle long and complicated mentions by jointly optimizing EE tasks with the auxiliary mention identification task as well as the addition of mention boundary markers.
+We present \modelname, a generative event extraction model designed for the clinical domain. \modelname is adapted to tackle long and complicated mentions by conducting contrastive learning on instances with mention boundary perturbation, jointly optimizing EE tasks with the auxiliary mention identification task as well as the addition of mention boundary markers.
 We also introduce \dataname, the first clinical EE dataset with argument annotation as a testbench for future clinical EE works.
-Lastly, our evaluation shows that \modelname achieve the state-of-the-art performance on \dataname.

-In future work, we aim to pre-train generative language models on a clinical corpus as well as to apply transfer learning from higher-resource domains to improve performance.
+Lastly, our evaluation shows that \modelname achieves state-of-the-art EE performance in the clinical and news domains.
+In the future, we aim to apply transfer learning from higher-resource domains.